A Personalized Zero-Shot ECG Arrhythmia Monitoring System: From Sparse Representation Based Domain Adaption to Energy Efficient Abnormal Beat Detection for Practical ECG Surveillance: Proposed Solution(s)

 Given the test signal, $\bm{s^p_i}$, the pre-constructed and user-specific normal signal component annihilator matrix, $\bm{F^p}$, is applied from the left, i.e., $\bm{F^p} \bm{s^p_i}$.
 By using Eq. \eqref{eq:gen_rep_w_error}, the resulting vector $\widetilde{\bm{e}}$, which we call \textbf{Null Space Projection Error (NPE)}, can be cast as

-By doing so, the normal ECG beat component can be removed through simple matrix-vector multiplication.
+By doing so, the normal ECG beat components can be removed through simple matrix-vector multiplication.
 It is straightforward to see that the energy of NPE would be small enough for a healthy ECG signal, but would be much greater in the case of an abnormal signal.
-Indeed, we will demonstrate in Section \ref{sec:results} that the energy of the SAE and the energy of the NPE can be very close when applied to real ECG beats.
-Consequently, we can significantly reduce the computational complexity as compared to the case where the sparse coefficients are estimated first by $\ell_1$-minimization, and then the SAE is calculated.
+On the other hand, we will demonstrate in Section \ref{sec:results} that the energy levels of both SAE and NPE are usually very close when applied to real ECG beats.
+But compared to the traditional approach where the sparse coefficients are estimated first by $\ell_1$-minimization, and then the SAE is computed, the computational complexity of the NPE is significantly low.